karthiga0708/Queries/Queries/Doubts.md

       Providing Access to the Data

 ## why to disallow custom DTD in xml parser
+      Prevention of XML External Entity
+      Reduced Risk of DoS Attacks

+  - DTDs are used to define the structure and allowed content of an XML document.
+  - Disallowing DTDs means you lose the ability to use DTDs for validation.
+  - You might need to switch to other schema languages like XML Schema Definition (XSD) or RELAX NG for validation purposes.
+  - Some XML features rely on DTDs for defining entities, attribute lists, and other document structures.
+  - Disabling DTDs could lead to reduced functionality or the need to redesign XML document formats to work without DTDs.

 ## Where did we use session id?
   - Session id is also known as session tokens, It is piece of code (unique identifier) that a web server assigns a user when they login.
 A session is a finite period of interaction between a client and server.